parrisma/gmcp/docs/MCPO.md

 ### 2. Use in Chat

-Once imported, OpenWebUI will automatically call gplot tools when needed:
+Once imported, OpenWebUI will automatically call gofr-plot tools when needed:

 ```
 User: "Create a line chart showing sales data: [100, 150, 200, 180, 220]"